Watch the first day of trial unfold through the eyes of the Vergara v. California plaintiffs.

 The former Superintendent of Sacramento City Unified gives emotional testimony about the impact of LIFO on his own son's education.

 California Kids Go to Court to Demand a Good Education

 Read Plaintiffs' attorney Theodore J. Boutrous' op-ed in the Wall Street Journal.

 Vergara v.
 California Case Summary

-In May 2013, the state’s two largest teachers union, the California Teachers Association and the California Federation of Teachers, chose to join the case as defendants through a motion to intervene.
-The California Superior Court of Los Angeles County has allocated four full weeks for the Vergara v.
-California trial, beginning on January 27, 2014.
-View the full Vergara v.
-California case timeline and read about what happens if we win.
+In May 2013, the state’s two largest teachers unions, the California Teachers Association and the California Federation of Teachers, intervened in the case to defend these statutes alongside the State.
+The 20-day trial for Vergara v.
+California begins on January 27, 2014.